 - Anomaly – detection: A bank processes several thousand money transfers a day.
 Therefore, fraudulent transfers can quickly get lost in the shuffle.
 Unsupervised learning makes it easier to detect such fraud attempts if suspicious transactions violate otherwise valid contexts.

-- Speech processing: In the case of voice assistants, such as Siri or Alexa, these models recognize habits and speech patterns of the user over time.
+- Speech processing: In the case of voice assistants, such as Siri or Alexa, these models recognize the habits and speech patterns of the user over time.
 This enables the devices to better respond to the user’s dialect or pronunciation.